|

 that

-they're pros, they're experts, and they never get distracted, but
+they're pros, and they never get distracted, but

 that's just not humanly possible.
 At the very least, it means